ROMP in regional Australia

 Myeloma Australia’s Information and Support Groups are informal gatherings for people living with myeloma, their family and friends.

-Meetings are led by professionally qualified myeloma nurses.
+All support group meetings are led by professionally qualified Myeloma Australia nurses.

-The Rotary Club of Camberwell has been engaged with Myeloma Australia since it began twenty years ago.
+The Rotary Club of Camberwell has been engaged with Myeloma Australia since it began more than twenty-five years ago.

 The close relationship with Myeloma Australia provides unique insights into the challenges of servicing the myeloma community and a unique opportunity for a shared Rotary venture at a time when Rotary club funds are limited by the effects of the Covid-19 pandemic.